-Interest on inter-company short-term loans is charged at a floating rate of interest at SONIA plus 0.20% plus a credit adjustment spread and 20% of the amortising loans are at a floating rate of interest at SONIA plus 1.55%, thus exposing the Company to cash flow interest rate risk.
+Interest on inter-company short-term loans is charged at a floating rate of interest at SONIA plus 0.20% plus a credit adjustment spread.
+In aggregate, 20% of the amortising long-term loan and the capital expenditure facility loans are at a floating rate of interest at SONIA plus 1.55% and 1.60% respectively, thus exposing the Company to cash flow interest rate risk.
 A 1% movement in interest rates would subject the Company to an approximate change in interest costs of £0.9m per year.
 This is considered an acceptable level of risk.